About

 The performance page clearly shows advantages of multi-threaded rendering in all tested scenarios, but how beneficial it would be for a particular workload would have to be benchmarked separately.
 Many Qt demos offered by blend2d-apps package have the ability to select a multi-threaded rendering engine so such demos can also be used as a reference to compare the performance of various implementations (including Qt).
 It's worth mentioning that worker threads are not fully utilized in these demos, which means that they are usually clocked lower than the main thread.
 We cannot do much about this as those demos use Qt, which is responsible for blitting the framebuffer into the GPU memory, and this operation seems synchronous.

-Please note that the current implementation is still a prototype that will be improved in the future.
+Please note that the current implementation is still a prototype that will be improved in the future, we think we can make multi-threaded rendering even more efficient.